 Backward compatibility is possible due to WiFi 5 using 802.11n technology to tap into the 2.4 GHz frequency.
 If WiFi 5 devices were only able to use the 5 GHz band, it would not be backward compatible with all previous WiFi generations.

 However, the speed at which the devices operate depends on which WiFi generation they are using.
 If you have a WiFi 5 computer connected to a WiFi 4 router, the computer can only operate at the speeds offered by the router.
 The same thing will happen if you have a WiFi 4 computer connected to a WiFi 5 router.

 To take advantage of everything WiFi 5 offers, all of the connected devices, and the router will need to have the 802.11ac standard built into them.

 How Much Area can WiFi 5 Cover?

-Coverage area varies based on the frequency band and obstructions (walls, furniture, and building material).
+Coverage area varies based on the frequency band and WiFi blocking materials (walls, furniture, and building material).
 The 2.4 GHz frequency is able to travel farther and penetrate obstructions better than the 5 GHz frequency.
 Lifewire states that WiFi routers operating on the 2.4 GHz band can cover up to 150 feet indoors and 300 feet outdoors.
 Typically, the range will be 10 to 15 feet shorter when using the 5 GHz band.